Dom Casual

 In business and commerce, The Great Atlantic & Pacific Tea Company ("A&P") used it in their instore broadsheet signage and in newspaper advertising into the mid-1970s and Menards has also used it inside its stores.
 New Mexico-based restaurant Mac's Steak in the Rough has used the font on its outdoor signage and dining menus.
 The Oklahoma-based restaurant chain Hideaway Pizza also prominently uses the font in its logo, as well as its signage and menus, alongside comic sans.

-It has also been used in a variety of games, such as Marble Blast Gold and the package of Microsoft Bob.
+It has also been used in a variety of games and sometimes, other software such as Marble Blast Gold and the package of Microsoft Bob.